 There are four major tributaries to the lake: Trout Creek, Barrett Creek, Mires Creek, and Herron/Roberta Creek.
 Of these creeks, only Trout Creek flows into the lake throughout the year.
 The lake serves as the headwaters for Curlew Creek, which ultimately discharges to the Kettle River in the Columba River basin.

 History of the Lake

-While putting together the Project's Quality Assurance Plan, Herrera dug up some very interesting history on Curlew lake area.
+While putting together the Project's Quality Assurance Plan, Herrera dug up some very interesting history of the Curlew Lake area.
 According to their research, the study area is within the traditional territories of several Native American tribes: the Colville, Sinixt, and Sylix (Okanagan).
 Twenty-four Native American sites have been located in the vicinity of Curlew Lake (Perry 1982).
-Intergenerational Native American stories have told that lake was used by small groups for shellfish harvest along the sandy shorelines (Damman, pers. comm. in Juul et al. 1988).
+Intergenerational Native American stories have told that the lake was used by small groups for shellfish harvest along the sandy shorelines (Damman, pers. comm. in Juul et al. 1988).

 Today, the primary land use in the study area is timber, ranching, and low-density residential.
 Curlew State Park was established in 1959 and includes facilities for picnicking, camping, hiking, biking, boating, fishing, and swimming.